rodneylab/parsedown/README.md

 Light touch Markdown parsing into HTML written in Rust.
 Generates WASM and can be used with Deno Fresh.

-- adds an id and anchor link to each h2 heading for easy linking,
+- adds an id and anchor link to each h2 heading for easy linking
-- adds pretty punctuation,
+- adds pretty punctuation
-- uses html5ever for HTML manipulation and pulldown-cmark for Markdown parsing.
+- uses html5ever for HTML manipulation and pulldown-cmark for Markdown parsing

 ## Using Module